-Code Learning outcome Taught by the following module(s)

-C1 Be able to devise projects and other All taught modules

-forms of research that actively work with

-and test the main concepts and

-methodologies of the games industry.

-C2 Be comfortable and familiar with team work under tight scheduling.
-All taught modules

-Final Project in Computer Games

-OR

-Internship in Computer Games

-C3 Explore and use a range of technologies, Games Programming 1

-middlewares and languages (both Barrier ( a Constant

-compiled and scripted) Programming for Game Engines

-C4 Be familiar with the main software project Game Business and Practice (for

-management techniques, e.g., waterfall, students doing internships)

-agile, xp, x-discipline, and critically

-evaluate those approaches.

-C5 Be able to able to work in a team in a Game Business and Practice (for

-commercial product development students doing internships)

-environment and engage in production

-issues and where appropriate Final Project in Computer Games

-management issues, to be an effective

-team member.
-OR

-Internship in Computer Games

-MA Computer Games (Art & Design pathway) only:

-C6 Experience in evaluating a particular Final Project in Computer Games research question of relevance to computer games or game design.
-OR

-Internship in Computer Games

-C7 Independent development of a design piece in support of the explored research question.
-Final Project in Computer Games OR

-Internship in Computer Games

-MSc Computer Games (Programming pathway) only:

-C6 Experience in evaluating a particular research question of relevance to computer games or entertainment graphic systems.
-Final Project in Computer Games OR Systems.
-Internship in Computer Games C7 Independent development of a piece of software in support of the explored research question.
-Final Project in Computer Games OR Internship in Computer Games
+Code Learning outcome Taught by the following module(s) C1 Be able to devise projects and other All taught modules. forms of research that actively work with and test the main concepts and methodologies of the games industry.
+C2 Be comfortable and familiar with All taught modules; Final Project in teamwork under tight scheduling.
+Computer Games; OR Internship in Computer Games.

+Code Learning outcome Taught by the following module(s) C3 Explore and use a range of technologies, Games Programming 1; middlewares and languages (both Programming for Game Engines. compiled and scripted).
+C4 Be familiar with the main software project Game Business and Practice (for management techniques, e.g., waterfall, students doing internships). agile, XP, x-discipline, and critically evaluate those approaches.
+C5 Be able to able to work in a team in a Game Business and Practice (for commercial product development students doing internships); Final environment and engage in production Project in Computer Games OR issues and where appropriate Internship in Computer Games. management issues, to be an effective team member.
+C6 MA Computer Games (Art & Design Final Project in Computer Games OR pathway) only: Experience in evaluating Internship in Computer Games. a particular research question of relevance to computer games or game design.
+C7 MA Computer Games (Art & Design Final Project in Computer Games; patnway) only: Independent OR Internship in Computer Games. development of a design piece in support 00 of the explored research question.
+Final Desiration Constants Constant OD 60 MSc Computer Games (Programming Final Project in Computer Games OR pathway) only.
+Experience in evaluating Internship in Computer Games. a particular research question of ontortainmont graphic systems 07 MSa Computer Comas (Programming Final Project in Computer Comes OR 07 nathway) only: Independent Internship in Computer Games OK development of a piece of software in support of the explored research support of the explored research question.